If you have any additional questions about using Leganto to build a Readings and Resources, please contact your Library Faculty Team

-If the link is to a record in Primo: select the item in your Leganto list to open the full record.
-Report the link to the Library for repair using the Report broken link to the Library option.
+Resources from Primo Search or the Library databases.
+Select the title of the item in your list to open the full record.
+Use the Report broken link to the Library option to notify the Library.
 The Library will investigate the error and replace the link for you.

 Leganto works best with Chrome or Firefox.

 Leganto is incompatible with Internet Explorer, Safari, and Edge browsers.
 Accessing a list from Interact in Microsoft Edge will return: "Response code: 400 failed OAuth check".